 The Advocacy Coordinator is an integral part of the Western Hillel team whose primary focus is on the advocacy initiatives of Hillel’s student leaders.
 The Advocacy Coordinator will be responsible for coordinating and implementing Hillel Ontario's advocacy strategy on a local campus level and will play an integral role in managing, both proactively and reactively, advocacy-related issues on campus.
 The Advocacy Coordinator will cultivate relationships with Jewish and non-Jewish student leadership in pursuit of Hillel’s advocacy objectives.

-Create and execute a proactive advocacy strategy for Hillel Waterloo, identifying specific goals and measurable objectives, in partnership with the Campus Director, and with support from Hillel Ontario’s Director, Advocacy and Issues Management.
+Create and execute a proactive advocacy strategy for Western Hillel, identifying specific goals and measurable objectives, in partnership with the Campus Director, and with support from Hillel Ontario’s Director, Advocacy and Issues Management.

 Work collaboratively with the Centre for Israel and Jewish Affairs (CIJA), Hillel’s primary advocacy partner.